We’re reading through the New Testament in Fall 2018 and would love to have you join us.

-1. a.
-If you are using the app, click on “Welcome” and start there.
+2. Click on “Welcome” and start there.
 Be sure to configure the settings to “Read every day” and Start Date “January 01, 2018” so you’ll be right on track with the rest of the church.
 (We’ve been reading through the entire Bible, so if you don’t set the start date as 1/1/18, your reading plan will be off for our New Testament portion this fall.)

-2. Start reading the assigned reading for the correct date.
-If you’re reading this in December 2017, plan on starting on Monday, January 1, 2018.
-If you are reading this later in the year, don’t try to catch up—just start with the assigned reading for whatever calendar day you begin.
-(For example, if you start on February 1, begin with the reading for that day.)
+3. Start reading the assigned reading for the correct date.
+If you miss the New Testament start date of August 24, don’t try to catch up—just start with the assigned reading for whatever calendar day you begin.

 Don’t give up!
 The practice of daily Bible reading is difficult but worth it!